Berkshire Hathaway-backed BYD has established a new battery research institute in the Chinese city of Chongqing.

 BYD and Berkshire Hathaway

 In 2008, Berkshire Hathaway bet on BYD’s potential, purchasing 225 million shares.
 It’s an investment that has paid off handsomely.
-Berkshire’s original investment of $230 million has grown in value sixteen-fold.
+Berkshire’s original investment of $230 million has grown in value over thirty-fold.

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
 The author is long in Berkshire Hathaway and BYD, and this article is not a recommendation on whether to buy or sell a stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.